SkillsFundingAgency/das-shared-packages/SFA.DAS.GovUK.Auth/README.md

     }
 }
 ```
 After successful authentication and the access code being exchanged for a token, the **Email** and **NameIdentifier** claims are populated.
-An authentication cookie is created which has a sliding 10 minute expiry.
+An authentication cookie is created which has a sliding expiry set to `LoginSlidingExpiryTimeOutInMinutes`.

 To sign out the following should be called: